AwsamAgbarya/Courses-Notes/University/Machine Learning/Subjects/Regression Models.md

 			"roughness": 1,
 			"opacity": 100,
 			"angle": 0,
-			"x": 791.2383437509667,
+			"x": 780.1483779306542,
 			"y": 1948.5652989397333,
 			"strokeColor": "#1e1e1e",
 			"backgroundColor": "#b2f2bb",
-			"width": 1040.8389892578125,
+			"width": 1063.0189208984375,
 			"height": 25,
 			"seed": 554296572,
 			"groupIds": [],
 			"frameId": null,
 			"roundness": null,
 			"boundElements": [],
-			"updated": 1707073878318,
+			"updated": 1709067465777,
 			"link": null,
 			"locked": false,
 			"fontSize": 20,
 			"fontFamily": 1,
-			"text": "Firstly we specify what kind of distributions we use by setting the covariance function to something prior", "rawText": "Firstly we specify what kind of distributions we use by setting the covariance function to something prior", "textAlign": "center",
+			"text": "1) Firstly we specify what kind of distributions we use by setting the covariance function to something prior", "rawText": "1) Firstly we specify what kind of distributions we use by setting the covariance function to something prior", "textAlign": "center",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "Firstly we specify what kind of distributions we use by setting the covariance function to something prior", "lineHeight": 1.25,
+			"originalText": "1) Firstly we specify what kind of distributions we use by setting the covariance function to something prior", "lineHeight": 1.25,
 			"baseline": 18
 		},
 		{
 			"type": "image",
-			"version": 93,
+			"version": 136,
-			"versionNonce": 861132996,
+			"versionNonce": 1735563279,
 			"isDeleted": false,
 			"id": "nzdH7XorsjBYWokqcXf_X",
 			"fillStyle": "hachure",